MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 ## Microsoft Vulnerable and Malicious Driver Reporting Center

 Anyone can submit a questionable driver using the Microsoft Vulnerable and Malicious Driver Reporting Center.
 Refer to this blog entry for information on how drivers are submitted for analysis - [Improve kernel security with the new Microsoft Vulnerable and Malicious Driver Reporting Center](https://www.microsoft.com/security/blog/2021/12/08/improve-kernel-security-with-the-new-microsoft-vulnerable-and-malicious-driver-reporting-center/)

 The Reporting Center can scan and analyze Windows drivers built for x86 and x64 architectures.
 Vulnerable and malicious scanned drivers are flagged for analysis and investigation by Microsoft’s Vulnerable Driver team.
-After vulernable drivers are confirmed, an appropriate notification occurs, they are added to the vulnerable driver blocklist.
+After vulnerable drivers are confirmed, an appropriate notification occurs, they are added to the vulnerable driver blocklist.
 For more information about that, see [Microsoft recommended driver block rules](/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-driver-block-rules).
-These rules are aplied by default to Hypervisor-protected code integrity (HVCI) enabled devices and Windows 10 in S mode.
+These rules are applied by default to Hypervisor-protected code integrity (HVCI) enabled devices and Windows 10 in S mode.

 ## Review secure coding resources

-**Security checklist item \#18:** *Review these resources to expand your understanding of the secure coding best practices that are applicable to driver developers.*
+**Security checklist item \#19:** *Review these resources to expand your understanding of the secure coding best practices that are applicable to driver developers.*

 ### Review these resources to learn more about driver security